The Work of Critical Illness/End of Life Doulas

 There has also been a noted rise in the prevalence of end of life doulas in Canada’s indigenous communities.
 Some indigenous doula networks have even gone so far as to develop youth mentorship programs in order to equip their communities’ young people with the skills to help others deal with grief and loss.
 Many individuals within these communities have a different relationship with death that is rooted in their own traditions— some may wish to return to their own communities at the end of their lives, but, this is not always possible, especially given our current situation.
 Indigenous doulas are highly specialized and are able to respect and adhere to different communities’ specific traditional practices in a way that traditional healthcare workers simply are not able to.

 Because the nature of our work is complex, multi-faceted, and often difficult, it’s not easy to encapsulate what it is that we “do” in a few sentences, which is why I am honored to be able to continue to educate people about the type of care we can provide.
-Death does not need to be a taboo for any longer than it already has been, and it is my mission, as well as the mission of every end of life doula, to reframe the way we think of death and dying, and to provide the best possible individualized care to those who need it.
+Illness and death does not need to be a taboo for any longer than it already has been, and it is my mission, as well as the mission of every end of life doula, to reframe the way we think of death and dying, and to provide the best possible individualized care to those who need it.

 For more information, please visit: